sameerkumyadav-byte/ai-risk-manager-fraud-detector/README.md

 auto-approved due to a data error — a broken input degrades to a safe human-review state, not a crash or a false pass.

+## Explainability

+Each prediction includes a **SHAP-based explanation** (via `shap.TreeExplainer`), showing the top contributing features for that *specific* transaction — not just generic average feature importance.
+Each value shows both magnitude and direction: positive values pushed the prediction toward fraud, negative values pushed it toward normal.

+Because the dataset's features (V1-V28) are anonymized via PCA, these explanations reference model features rather than real-world business attributes (e.g., we cannot say "flagged due to unusual location" — only "flagged due to V14, V10, V4," since that is what the data actually supports).

 ## Limitations

 - Dataset features (V1-V28) are anonymized via PCA, so explanations